moj-analytical-services/dmet-cfe/investigations/athena_monitoring/README.md

 2. Add `mojap-athena-query-dump/{folder}` to Airflow role Athena `dump_bucket`

-3. Add `"WR_WORKGROUP": "airflow-dev-workgroup"` to the env_vars dictionary that is passed to the Airflow task
+3. Add `"WR_WORKGROUP": "airflow-{folder}"` to the env_vars dictionary that is passed to the Airflow task

 4. That's it!